sijingzhangzsj0604/docs/docs/cloud/concepts/api.md

 ![Delete JSON API](https://static.apiseven.com/2022/12/30/delete-api.png)

-On the Application details page, scroll down to the API section, search for the API you want to delete, and click on the trash can icon.
+On the Service details page, scroll down to the API section, search for the API you want to delete, and click on the trash can icon.
 API7 Cloud will prompt you to confirm the deletion.

 ![Double Check of Delete JSON API](https://static.apiseven.com/2022/12/30/delete-api-double-check.png)